American Sentry Linden Tree

 Try setting up beehives and processing Linden/Basswood honey.
 With dark color and delectable flavor, it will be a huge hit at local farmer's markets and online.

-The European Lindens, such as the Tilia cordata, have been used for centuries to make some of the finest honeys in the world.
+The European Lindens, such as the Tilia cordata, have been used for centuries to make some of the finest honey in the world.
 The American Basswood produces the same fine quality honey as its European relatives.

 #ProPlantTips for Care

-This popular specimen or shade tree is native throughout the southeastern portions of Canada and from eastern North Dakota south to Oklahoma and east through the Ohio river valley to Tennessee and North Carolina.
+This popular specimen or shade tree is native throughout the southeastern portions of Canada and from eastern North Dakota south to Oklahoma and east through the Ohio River Valley to Tennessee and North Carolina.
 It's widely adaptable to many types of soils and climates.

 It thrives in a rural environment and is tolerant of periods of wet and dry.
-However, it has been generally considered intolerant of inner-city environment where it appears sensitive to pollution.
+However, it has been generally considered intolerant of inner-city environments where it appears sensitive to pollution.
 In urban conditions, one of the European varieties of Tilia such as Tilia cordata or Little Leaf Linden is recommended.

 American Sentry Linden doesn't mind a bit of drought and can adapt to a variety of soils and conditions.
 The tree requires good drainage but can tolerate both wet and dry locations if the drainage is good.
 This tree is not affected by higher pH soils as many other varieties of shade tree are.